 For more information on Sharper Management services and employment opportunities, call 952-224-4777 or email to firstname.lastname@example.org.

 Tuesday, October 20th – 6pm (Login information will be sent to those registered) – “Financial Fundamentals and Simplifying Insurance”

 All Board members from community associations managed by Sharper are welcome to attend.

 Tuesday, October 20th at 6 p.m. – “Financial Fundamentals and Simplifying Insurance”

 This focused session coincides with most association’s end-of-fiscal year and insurance renewal seasons.
 Insurance and financials are always large and complex topics.
-Led by Sharper’s two directors of community management, Candy Lee, CMCA, AMS, PCAM and Michelle Stephans, Director of Business Development, in addition to trusted insurance vendor and expert, Eric Skarnes, of Insurance Warehouse, this session will cover topics such as:
+Led by Sharper’s two directors of community management, Candy Lee, CMCA, AMS, PCAM and Michelle Stephans, in addition to trusted insurance vendor and expert, Eric Skarnes, of Insurance Warehouse, this session will cover topics such as:

 * Defining Types of Insurance Policies & How they Interact

 * Insurance Claims & How They are Handled

 If you are interested in reserving your spot, please email email@example.com